hongchengzhu/VoxTracer/README.md

 pip install -r requirements.txt
 ```

-You need to install pytorch as well.
-In our case, torch 1.13.1 is installed to support the deep learning.
+You need to install PyTorch as well.
+In our case, torch 1.13.1 is installed.

 ## What you should download before running our code

 ### Pre-trained models

-In this implementation, we provide necessary pre-trained models for the tracing stage.
+In this implementation, we provide the necessary pre-trained models for the tracing stage.
 The storage locations for all models provided are as follows:

 ```
 pretrained_models/infer/decoder_35599.pt # ID Decoder which converts hidden variable z to embedding